the-teachingRSE-project/competencies/competencies.md

 The activities of an RSE are guided by ethical values.
 A general list of applicable values is given in the Software Engineering Code of Ethics [@Gotterbarn1999].
-Central to that code is the RSE's obligation to act in the public interest.
+Central to that code is the RSE's obligation to commit to the health, safety and welfare of the public and act in the interest of society, their employer and their clients.
 Further values loosely based on that code include the obligations

 + to take great care to develop software that adheres to current best practices,